 automatic deactivation in case of overexposure due to a combination of output and duration;

-instructional videos on how to safely use the device made available on the internet wherever possible;
+videos with instructions on how to safely use the device made available on the internet;

-provisions of appropriate training accessible to users covering conditions for safe and effective use of the device;
+provision of appropriate training accessible to users on safe and effective use of the device;

-information for the user on the correct functioning of the device and the actual mode of operation through acoustic and/or optical means in standby mode, in operating mode and in case of loss of full skin contact during the procedure.
+information for the user on the correct functioning of the device and the actual mode of operation through acoustic or optical means in standby mode, in operating mode and in case of loss of full skin contact during the procedure.

-Devices shall contain controls for the application time, the waveform and, the energy applied.
-They shall contain automatic alarms for cases where a critical value is reached for one parameter (e.g. energy level, duration of use) or for combination of parameters.
+Devices shall contain controls for the application time, the waveform and the energy applied.
+They shall contain automatic alarms for cases where a critical value is reached for one parameter (for example energy level, duration of use) or for combination of parameters.

 Information for safety

-The instructions for use and, if possible, the label, shall indicate the performances that the consumer can expect from the use of the device as well as the risks arising from its use.
-The intended performances shall be described in such a way that the consumer understands which non-medical benefits can be expected from the use of the device (e.g. enhanced intelligence or improvement in mathematical ability).
+The instructions for use and, if possible, the label, shall indicate the performance that the consumer can expect from the use of the device as well as the risks arising from its use.
+The intended performance shall be described in such a way that the consumer understands which non-medical benefits can be expected from the use of the device (for example enhanced intelligence or improvement in mathematical ability).

-Information on warnings, precautions and side-effects shall at least cover:
+Information on warnings, precautions and side-effects shall cover:

 specific risks for persons listed in Section 4.1;